Seeking the word for Life in Chinese or Japanese?

 Notes: The original version of the first character looks like the image to the right.
 In modern Japan, they simplified that Kanji a bit into the version shown above.
 If you have a preference for which style is used for your calligraphy, please let me know when you place your order.

-If you are into healthy living, this might be an excellent selection for a wall scroll to hang in your home.
+If you are into healthy living, 健康生活 might be an excellent selection for a wall scroll to hang in your home.

 The first two characters speak of health, vitality, vigor, and being of sound body.
 The second two characters mean living or life (daily existence).

-This figuratively means, "Without a teacher, how can we learn/mature?"
+This figuratively means “Without a teacher, how can we learn/mature?”

 This infers that we need the guidance of a teacher if we wish to learn, mature, and become better.

-活在今天 is not really an eastern concept, so it does not translate into a phrase that seems natural on a wall scroll.
+活在今天 is not an eastern concept, so it does not translate into a phrase that seems natural on a wall scroll.

 Note: This kind of makes sense in Korean Hanja but the grammar is Chinese, so it's not that natural in Korean.

-This Japanese phrase can be translated as "live for the day," "live for the moment," "seize the day," or "make the most of the present."
+今を生きる is a Japanese phrase that can be translated as “live for the day,” “live for the moment,” “seize the day,” or “make the most of the present.”

 You can think of this as the Japanese version of "Carpe Diem."